Skin Cancer

 Squamous cells are found in the upper layer (the surface) of the epidermis.
 They look like fish scales under a microscope and present as a crusted or scaly patch of skin with an inflamed, red base.
 They are often tender to the touch.
 It is estimated that 250,000 new cases of squamous cell carcinoma are diagnosed annually, and that 2,500 of them result in death.

-- Mohs Micrographic Surgery — Because squamous cell carcinomas can be more aggressive than basal cell carcinomas, Mohs surgery is often the best choice for squamous cell carcinoma of the skin, because it is able to give the best cure rate.
+- Mohs Micrographic Surgery — Since squamous cell carcinomas can be more aggressive than basal cell carcinomas, Mohs surgery is often the best treatment option because it has the highest cure rate.
 Mohs Micrographic Surgery combines removal of cancerous tissue with microscopic review while the surgery takes place.
 By mapping the diseased tissue layer by layer, less healthy skin is damaged when removing the tumor.

-- Surgical Excision — In this treatment the tumor is surgically removed and stitched up.
-The tissue is sent in a jar to a pathologist who sections the tissue and makes slides, then reads the slides to determine if the representative margins appear clear.
+- Surgical Excision — With this treatment option, the tumor is surgically removed and stitched up.
+The tissue is sent in a jar to a pathologist, who sections the tissue and makes slides, then reads the slides to determine if the representative margins appear clear.
 It takes approximately 5 business days to determine if the margins are clear or if further surgery is warranted.

 - Radiation Therapy — Traditional radiation therapy is used for difficult-to-treat tumors, either because of their location, severity or persistence.
 Electronic brachytherapy can be utilized in-office to treat relatively early primary tumors with a high cure rate and no surgical scar.